 22% are of higher symmetry that may not be possible to detect with SHG

-16% do not contain any tryptophan residues and would not be visible in UV-TPEF
+16% do not contain any tryptophan and would not be visible in UV-TPEF

 3.5% are of high symmetry and do not contain tryptophan making them difficult to detect with UV-TPEF or SHG

-Preliminary experiments show no detectable damage to protein crystals from the laser.
+Preliminary experiments show no detectable damage to protein crystals due to the laser.
 In one experiment, a protein crystal was imaged on one half with excessive laser input.
 X-ray diffraction was obtained from both the exposed and un-exposed halves of the crystals.
 Both sides diffracted to within expected resolution (~2 Å) and within statistical variation (i.e. there was no statistical difference between the diffraction of both sides).
 SONICC has also been utilized to image live cells with no observed impact.
-The cells remained adhered to a Poly-Lysine coated slide before, during and after imaging indicating they remained viable.
+The cells remained adhered to a polylysine coated slide before, during and after imaging indicating they remained viable.

+NOTE: Change the label of ‘Figure 5’ to Table 1